Skip to content

 There is no consistency in human beings.

-To deal with all this mess and simply get a well-formatted, last stable version (or download URL!) on the command line, you can use lastversion.
+To deal with all this mess and get a well-formatted, last stable version (or download URL!) on the command line, you can use lastversion.

 lastversion does a little bit of AI to detect if releasers mistakenly filed a beta version as a stable release.
 It incorporates logic for cleaning up human inconsistency from version information.